-- The school will seek to engage with parents / carers or respond to expressions of concern from parents / carers where a pattern of poor conduct emerges.
+• The school will seek to engage with parents / carers or respond to expressions of concern from parents / carers where a pattern of poor conduct emerges.
 The school will not routinely review individual incidents unless they are so serious they warrant investigation for consideration a suspension or permanent exclusion.
-This will form part of the normal process of investigation prior to any decision being made. - Parents will be informed of the decision made regarding the application of this policy.
-However, these decisions will not be shared with other parents or students.
+This will form part of the normal process of investigation prior to any decision being made.